 Additionally, you can stroll through Marina Grande, the fishing village.
 The area is also very beautiful, especially during the spring and summer.
 You will find another beach that is very popular among locals.

 The best time to visit Sorrento is during the spring and summer.
 During these times you will have great weather to enjoy the beaches.

 During the spring you will still be in shoulder season with fewer crowds.
 Summer is the most popular time to visit, but it is also the best beach weather.

 Getting to Sorrento from Rome

 It is pretty easy to get to Sorrento from Rome.
 Take the fast train from Roma Termini to Naples.
 From Naples, you can either hire a private car to drive you to Sorrento or take the Circumvesuviana train, which takes a little bit longer than a private car, but is still easy.

 Suggested by Sam of Find Love & Travel

-A day trip to Pisa is one of the most beautiful day trips from Rome you can take.
+A day trip to Pisa in Tuscany is one of the most beautiful day trips from Rome you can take.